 Organic Pasture

-Our pastures are home to a flock of organic sheep, owned by a local young farmer, Lewis, who completed an apprenticeship programme at Paddington Farm.
-In the early spring Lewis brings the ewes in for lambing, and by Easter the ewes and lambs are back outside enjoying the pasture and, in the case of the lambs, running and jumping around the fields.
-In late summer we move the sheep over to the orchards so that we can cut the pastures for hay, to keep our animals fed over the winter.
+Our pastures are home to a flock of hardy organic sheep, owned by a local shepherd, James (most mornings you can see James and his dog, Mia, as they check on the flock).
+In early spring the ewes give birth to their lambs, who are soon bouncing around the meadows and enjoying the fresh spring grass.
+In late summer we move the sheep over to the orchards so that we can cut the pastures for hay, helping to keep our animals fed over the winter.